antoniotrkdz/antoniotrkdz.github.io/README.md

 # antoniotrkdz.github.io
 Loads of serious stuff!
-I am a neuroscientist, but I am also a student programmer.
+I am a neuroscientist, but I am also a programmer.